BTNeandertha1/BTDiablo/README.md

 Please see [Issues](https://github.com/BTNeandertha1/BTDiablo/issues) tagged with [future ideas](https://github.com/BTNeandertha1/BTDiablo/issues?q=is%3Aopen+is%3Aissue+label%3A%22future+ideas%22).
 Feel free to submit your own future ideas as well for consideration!

+- Add a "Challenge area"
+- make wanderer do something?
+- Add more evil urns?

 # Corruption Ideas
 Please see the [Corruption Ideas](https://github.com/BTNeandertha1/BTDiablo/issues/14) issue.
 Please leave your own ideas for corruptions in the Corruption Ideas issue for future consideration!

 # WIP
-- Make HC characters
+- Corruptions

 # Patch Notes
+**WARNING** This patch will brick everything BEWARE!
+- Details: This Increased Caps on items for the longevity of the mod (helps prevent future bricking)

 ## Game
 - Item Levels Shown
 - 3 Additional Shared Stash Tabs
-- Negative 30 all res
+- Negative 30 all res (Only effects the Player)
 - Negative 199 MF
 - Start with nothing

 ## Characters
 - Greatly improved stamina for all classes (~20% better than old Assassin Stamina)
 - Greatly improved Attack Rating for all classes (All classes start with 750 AR was -15 to 20)
+- Can now use character creation like normal for both Hardcore and Softcore

 ## Shrines
 - Made Gem Shrines Much more common